I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_po_fx_component_v1.md

 `IdleStateCount`

 The number of elements in the array that is pointed to by the <b>IdleStates</b> member.
 Additionally, this member specifies the number of Fx power states that the component supports.
 A component must support at least one Fx state (F0).

+`DeepestWakeableIdleState`

+The index of the deepest Fx state from which the component can wake.
+Specify 0 for F0, 1 for F1, and so on.
+This index must be less than <b>IdleStateCount</b>.

 `IdleStates`